 - 1.10 It is a requirement under the Treasury Code to produce an annual strategy report on proposed treasury management activities for the year. - 1.11 The Council's Treasury Management Strategy is drafted in the context of the key principles of the Treasury Code, as follows: - Public service organisations should put in place formal and comprehensive objectives, policies and practices, strategies and reporting arrangements for the effective management and control of their treasury management activities. - Their policies and practices should make clear that the effective management and control of risk are prime objectives of their treasury management activities and that responsibility for these lies clearly within their organisations.
-Their appetite for risk should form part of their annual strategy, including any use of financial instruments for the prudent management of those risks, and should ensure that priority is given to security and liquidity when investing funds. - They should acknowledge that the pursuit of value for money in treasury management, and the use of suitable performance measures, are valid and important tools for responsible organisations to employ in support of their business and service objectives; and that within the context of effective risk management, their treasury management policies and practices should reflect this. - 1.12 The purpose of the Treasury Management Strategy is to establish the framework for the effective and efficient management of the Council's treasury management activity, including the Council's investment portfolio, within legislative, regulatory, and best practice regimes, and balancing risk against reward in the best interests of stewardship of the public purse. - 1.13 The Treasury Management Strategy incorporates: - The Council's capital financing and borrowing strategy for the coming year - The Council's policy on the making of Minimum Revenue Provision (MRP) for the repayment of debt, as required by the Local Authorities (Capital Finance & Accounting) (Amendments) (England) Regulations 2008.
+Their appetite for risk should form part of their annual strategy, including any use of financial instruments for the prudent management of those risks, and should ensure that priority is given to security and liquidity when investing funds. - They should acknowledge that the pursuit of value for money in treasury management, and the use of suitable performance measures, are valid and important tools for responsible organisations to employ in support of their business and service objectives; and that within the context of effective risk management, their treasury management policies and practices should reflect this. - 1.12 The purpose of the Treasury Management Strategy is to establish the framework for the effective and efficient management of the Council's treasury management activity, including the Council's investment portfolio, within legislative, regulatory, and best practice regimes, and balancing risk against reward in the best interests of stewardship of the public purse. - 1.13 The Treasury Management Strategy incorporates: - The Council's capital financing and borrowing strategy for the coming year - The Council's policy on the making of Minimum Revenue Provision (MRP) for the repayment of debt, as required by the Local Authorities (Capital Finance & Accounting) (Amendments) (England) Regulations 2008. - The Affordable Borrowing Limit as required by the Local Government Act 2003. - The Annual Investment Strategy for the coming year as required by the CLG revised Guidance on Local Government Investments issued in 2010.

-- The Affordable Borrowing Limit as required by the Local Government Act 2003. - The Annual Investment Strategy for the coming year as required by the CLG revised Guidance on Local Government Investments issued in 2010. - 1.14 The strategy takes into account the impact of the Council's Medium Term Financial Plan, its revenue budget and capital programme, the balance sheet position and the outlook for interest rates. - 1.15 The Treasury Management Strategy for 2014-15 also includes the Council's: - Policy on borrowing in advance of need - Counterparty creditworthiness policies - 1.16 The main changes from the Treasury Management Strategy adopted in 2013-14 are - A change to the format of the report to make it more concise - Inclusion of the Treasury Management Scheme of Delegation - Incorporation of the Prudential Indicators into the report - Updates to Prudential and Treasury Indicators - Updates to interest rate forecasts - Updates to debt financing budget forecasts - Inclusion of provisions for loans to third parties - Updates to the MRP policy
+- 1.14 The strategy takes into account the impact of the Council's Medium Term Financial Plan, its revenue budget and capital programme, the balance sheet position and the outlook for interest rates. - 1.15 The Treasury Management Strategy for 2016-17 also includes the Council's: - Policy on borrowing in advance of need - Counterparty creditworthiness policies - 1.16 The main changes from the Treasury Management Strategy adopted in 2015-16 are - Updates to Prudential and Treasury Indicators - Updates to interest rate forecasts - Updates to debt financing budget forecasts - Updates to the MRP policy - Expansion of the Council's counterparty policy to include appropriate counterparties with a sovereign rating of AA. - Re-wording of the 50% restriction on overseas counterparties to take out Money Market Funds and instant access deposit accounts